-If you have not passed a module at the first attempt you may be eligible for re-assessment.
-If you do re-sit a module without extenuating circumstances, your mark will be capped at the pass mark i.e. the maximum mark that you can achieve will be the pass mark (this is usually 40%).
+If you have not passed a module at the first attempt, you may be eligible for re-assessment.
+If you do re-sit a module without extenuating circumstances, your mark will be capped at the pass mark i.e. the maximum mark that you can achieve will be the pass mark (this is usually 40% for Undergraduate and 50% for Postgraduate).